Sunday, 31 October 2021

 [words count: 1651]

-Thursday 21 October 2021
+Thursday, 21 October 2021

 Pride and Prejudice

 Hello readers!
 This blog is written as our Classroom task, based on the Novel Pride and Prejudice by Jane Austen.
-Here answers are given to some allotted question which can be helpful to you for better understanding.
+Here answers are given to some allotted questions which can be helpful to you for better understanding.

-I am placing this video here so that you can get an idea of the story and can understand answers better.
+I am placing this video here so that you can get an idea of the story and can understand the answers better.

 Which version of the novel is more appealing?
 Novel or film (adaptation)?
 Why?
 Or Compare the narrative strategy of novels and movies.